 A delicious traditional Indian snack from Kerala usually prepared on festive occasions.

-This is one of the recipes which requires expertise and it took me a couple of trials to get the right texture and taste .It is preferable to use jaggery which is dark brown so the desired color is obtained.The prep time with soaking ,grinding and waiting for the batter to mix well is about 5 to 6 hours , once the batter is ready it takes about an hour to fry it.
+This is one of the recipes which requires expertise and it took me a couple of trials to get the right texture and taste .It is preferable to use jaggery which is dark brown so the desired color is obtained.The prep time with soaking ,grinding and waiting for the batter to mix well is about 5 to 6 hours .It is best if it sits overnight.
+Once the batter is ready, check if the consistency is free flowing but thick and adjust accordingly.

 - 2 1/2 cups raw rice